The Difference Between Open Peril Coverage and Named Peril Coverage

 Not comprehensive.
 While a named peril insurance policy may offer great coverage for one type of damage, it won't offer a property owner any compensation for any other kind of damage.
 For example, say you had only flood insurance on a property, and your property was hit by a hailstorm.
 The insurance policy would only cover flood damage, and you would get nothing for the hail damage that happened to your home.

-Property owner carries a great deal of risk.
+Property owners carry a great deal of risk.
 Since named peril insurance policies are inherently limited, the property owner carries significantly more risk than with an open peril insurance policy.
 Property owners with limited named peril policies should keep a significant reserve of cash for potential uncovered damages.

 In general, in any insurance policy, but especially in property insurance, the less coverage you purchase, the more risk you carry.
 So, for example, if a property owner were to choose only a named risk policy for floods and hail, then that property wouldn't be covered in the event of a fire or a windstorm.